galeone/galeone.github.io/_posts/2022-12-18-advent-of-code-tensorflow-day-5.md

 stacks_dataset = stacks_dataset.map(to_array)
 ```

-The lines are read from the first to the last, that means every stack is built from the **top to the bottom*.
+The lines are read from the first to the last, that means every stack is built from the *top to the bottom*.

 Now that we have a dataset that produces stacks when iterated, we can convert it to a `tf.Tensor`.
 In this way our `stacks_tensor` contains a bunch of very important information:

-- The number of stacks (its shape along the 1-dimension)
+- The number of stacks (the shape along the 1-dimension)
 - The height of the highest stack